GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 **Kibana** - it stores all the configuration in Elasticsearch index, this is why Kibana itself is installed in a single-replica, “stateless” Deployment.
-  Kibana has initial configuration represented by JSON payloads that are used against Kibana’s REST API to set an index pattern for “logstash-*” and some useful saved searches.
+  Kibana has initial configuration represented by JSON payloads that are used against Kibana’s REST API to set an index pattern for “logstash-\*” and some useful saved searches.

-## About Google Click to Deploy

-Popular open stacks on Kubernetes packaged by Google.

 # Installation